-Refrigerant Charge - The refrigerant system is fully charged with Puron (R-410A) refrigerant and is tested and factory sealed.
-Amount of refrigerant charge is listed on unit nameplate and in Table 1.
+Refrigerant Charge - The refrigerant system is fully charged with R-410A refrigerant and is tested and factory sealed.
+Amount of refrigerant charge is listed on unit nameplate.
 Unit must operate a minimum of 15 minutes before checking charge.

-NOTE: Adjustment of the refrigerant charge is not required unless the unit is suspected of not having the proper Puron (R-410A) charge.
+NOTE: Adjustment of the refrigerant charge is not required unless the unit is suspected of not having the proper R-410A charge.